 All our employment cases are expert-led and our team is headed by Alexandra Dean, a Partner in our firm with over 20 years of experience.
 Therefore, you can trust that our advice is high quality and completely reliable.

-Alex and Inbar Rabinovitz (a solicitor in our team) are both members of the Employment Lawyers Association, an organisation which promotes principles of best practice in the employment law profession.
+Alex is a member of the Employment Lawyers Association, an organisation which promotes principles of best practice in the employment law profession.